ghmahdipour/TicTacToe/README.md

 - Centralized AudioManager for consistent playback

 ### 🌐 Networking
-- WebSocket‑based real‑time communication
+- **Real-time multiplayer** using Firebase Realtime Database / Firestore
-- Automatic cleanup on unmount
+- Automatic cleanup when leaving a game or component unmounts
-- Room validation (Room not found)
+- **Room validation**: shows error if the room does not exist
-- Opponent disconnect detection
+- Detects when your opponent disconnects
-- Debounced error toasts (no duplicate modals)
+- **Debounced error messages**: prevents duplicate error pop-ups
 ---

 ### Key Principles